vitejs/vite/docs/guide/api-vite-environment.md

         conditions: [] // override for the browser environment }
     }
-    ssr: {
+    node: {
-      optimizeDeps: {} // override for the ssr environment },
+      optimizeDeps: {} // override for the node environment },
     workerd: {
       noExternal: true // override for a third-party environment